-• There is a perceived lack of advocacy for health systems as opposed to advocacy for program or specific disease, and the group might have as a subtopic to focus on ways of stepping this up.
-Civil society has contributed significantly on advocacy for various disease control efforts but their engagement on HSS horizontal issues and community strengthening has been less supported and hence weaker.
+There is a perceived lack of advocacy for health systems as opposed to advocacy for a programme or specific disease, and the group could have this as a subtopic to focus on ways of stepping this up.
+Civil society has contributed significantly on advocacy for various disease control efforts but its engagement on HSS horizontal issues and community strengthening has been less supported and hence weaker.